TrivadisPF/platys-modern-data-platform/platform-stacks/modern-data-platform/documentation/tutorials/atlas-hive-hook/Working with Altas and Hive Hook.md

 ## Setup a platform

-First initialise a platform with the following minimal services enabled.
+First [initialise a platys-supported data platform](../../getting-started.md) with the following minimal services enabled.

 ```
       KAFKA_enable: true